Peedee2002/24t1-rust/ws01/tut01.md

 - Rust syntax
 - immutability by default: is this a good idea?
   - How different languages deal with const
-- Basic types: i64, &str and its friends, -> Struct, Tuple build everything that isnt that
+- Basic types: i64, &str and its friends, -> Struct, Tuple build everything that isn't that
 - no NULL!
-YAAAAAY
+What is bad about this?
 - no Exceptions!
-YAAAY (sorta)
+YAAAY (sorta) What is bad about this?
 - Writing a program vs writing a robust program
+ - how does rust help us with that so far?
+ - how does it hinder us?

 # Workshops
 - a place for us to discuss things